bobpeers/Alteryx_SDK_Snowflake_Output/README.md

 - Append data to an existing table
 - Update or insert new data in a table based on a common key

+## Advanced Options Include
+- Suspend the warehouse immediately after running (this will cause Snowflake to wait until current operations are finished first)
+- Auto delete temporary files created by the connector (gzipped files only, not log files)

 ## Installation
 Download the yxi file and double click to install in Alteyrx.